laratoolbox/laravel-local-documentation/README.md

 # Build laravel documentation locally

-This repo contains code that i daily using for keeping track of laravel documentation changes and seeing these changes locally.
+This repo contains code that i am using for keeping track of laravel documentation changes and seeing these changes locally.

 > If you want to build whole laravel documentation website you need to clone [laravel/laravel.com-next](https://github.com/laravel/laravel.com-next) also you should follow theirs readme file for installing locally.